tohidhanfi20/Compozent-INTERMEDIATE-TASK-1/README.md

 # Compozent-Tasks

-BASIC TASK 1 - Create a basic CI/CD pipeline: Build a basic CI/CD pipeline using tools like Jenkins, Git, and Docker.

-Step - 1

 INTERMEDIATE TASK 1 - Set up a virtual environment: Configure a virtual environment using tools like VirtualBox or Vagrant.